 Step 1: Line your tin with baking or parchment paper.
 This will save you from fiddling around when the fudge is ready to go in the tin.

-Step 2: Chop 4 mint Aero bars into pieces and set aside.
+Step 2: Roughly chop 4 Mint Aero bars into pieces and set aside.

 Step 3: Break 450g of white chocolate into squares.
-Put it in a bowl with 1 tin (397g) of condensed milk in a heatproof bowl.
+Put it in a bowl or saucepan with 1 tin (397g) of condensed milk in a heatproof bowl.

-Step 4: Place the bowl over a saucepan of gently simmering water on the stove to create a double boiler.
+Step 4: Place the saucepan over low heat on the stove, or place your bowl over a saucepan of gently simmering water to create a double boiler.
 Stir gently until the chocolate has melted fully and the mixture becomes thick.

-Step 6: Now mix in 1 bag of Mint Aero bubbles and half of the chopped Aero bars.
+Step 6: Now mix in half a bag of Mint Aero bubbles and half of the chopped Aero bars.

 Step 7: Transfer the fudge to your lined tin and press into place.
 Top with the remaining Aero bubbles and bar pieces.

-Step 8: Put the fudge into the fridge for 4 hours until firm.
-Then cut into squares and enjoy!
+Step 8: Place it into the fridge for 4 hours until firm then cut into squares and enjoy!
+You can get 30 small pieces or 12 very large ones out of this recipe.

 Top tips